 What was Job's response?
-Well, we read in verse 20, at this, in light of the suffering, in light of the losses, verse 20, at this Job got up and tore his robe and shaved his head.
+Well, we read in verse 20 at this in light of the suffering, in light of the losses.

+[27:34] Verse 20, at this Job got up and tore his robe and shaved his head.
 Then he fell to the ground in worship and said, naked I came from my mother's womb and naked I will depart.

 The Lord gave and the Lord has taken away.
 May the name of the Lord be praised.

-[27:52] In all this, Job did not sin by charging God with wrongdoing.
-And there we see Job's response to the affliction, to the suffering, to the tragedy that has struck his life.
+In all this, Job did not sin by charging God with wrongdoing.
+And then we see Job's response to the affliction, to the suffering, to the tragedy that has struck his life.

-We learn from Job's response, firstly, that he mourned, that he mourned.
+We learn from Job's response firstly that he mourned.
+That he mourned.
 Notice, the Bible says that he got up, tore his robe, shaved his head.